themason45/drf-oidc-auth/README.md

         }
     },

-    # The time for which to keep the current OIDC configuration in cache
+    # The time (in seconds) for which to keep the current OIDC configuration in cache
     'OIDC_CONFIG_CACHE_EXPIRATION_TIME': 24 * 60 * 60,

-    # The time for which to keep the current JWKs (JSON Web Keys) in cache for validating JWTs.
+    # The time (in seconds) for which to keep the current JWKs (JSON Web Keys) in cache for validating JWTs.
     'OIDC_JWKS_EXPIRATION_TIME': 24 * 60 * 60,

     # Number of seconds in the past valid tokens can be issued